 It is important to understand the difference between baking soda and baking powder since they both serve as leavening agents but are quite different chemically.
-A brief description of baking powder and baking soda are provided below along with a tabular column highlighting the differences between them.
+A brief description of baking powder and baking soda is provided below along with a tabular column highlighting the differences between them.

-Difference between Baking Soda and Baking Powder
+- The Difference between Baking Soda and Baking Powder

 |Baking Soda||Baking Powder|